jimsalterjrs/perlpv/README.md

 jim@elden:~$
 ````

-The averate rate (and estimated completion) are derived by keeping separate running averages for transfer rates:
+The averate rate (and estimated completion) are derived by keeping separate running averages for transfer rates for the
-    * last five minutes
-    * last minute
-    * last ten seconds
-    * most recently transferred block
+last five minutes, last one minute, and the last ten seconds.
+These three averages plus the transfer rate for the last
-These four queues are then averaged together to get the displayed average transfer rate, which is then used to estimate
+block copied are then averaged together to get the displayed average transfer rate, which is also used to estimate
 time to completion.